MinishLab/minishlab.github.io/_posts/2025-01-28-modernbert.md

 So, we created a Model2Vec distill of both ModernBERT embedders above, both of which are `ModernBERT` finetunes.
 We fully expected this to work well, because in previous experiments, we saw that BERT-based encoder models worked best for model2vec distillation.

 Here's the scores on a subset of [MTEB](https://huggingface.co/spaces/mteb/leaderboard) tasks, compared with a straight [BAAI/bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) distill.
-Note that `gte-modern-bert-base` outperforms `bge-base-en-v1.5` on the MTEB leaderboard, so we expected a distilled model to also perform better.
+Note that both `gte-modern-bert-base` and `nomic-ai/modernbert-embed-base` outperform `bge-base-en-v1.5` on the MTEB leaderboard, so we expected a distilled model to also perform better.

 |                  | STS  |  WordSim  | Classification |
 |------------------|-----:|----------:|---------------:|